cuhksam/emnlp2019.github.io/_pages/registration.md

 <!-- {% include toc icon="gears" %} -->

-We plan to open conference registration in mid to late-June.
+We plan to open conference registration in early August.

 ## Estimated Fees